ericagol/TRAPPIST1_Spitzer/tex/README.md

 - figures/python/ Contains the Python scripts, which can be run with python [scriptname].py

+- tables/  Contains scripts for creating some of the tables in the paper.

 Recreate the paper PDF by typing:

 ```